Sue Proctor Plants

-For those wondering if it’s worth a long trek to visit us, here are some of the nearby attractions you might also fit in:
+For those wondering if it’s worth a long trek to visit us, below are some of the nearby attractions you might also fit in.

 1 mile: Kirklees Light Railway.
 Narrow Gauge Steam Railway.
 3.5 mile train ride to Shelley.
 Playgrounds and special events. www.kirkleeslightrailway.com/

-3 miles: Cannon Hall Open farm with adventure playgrounds and soft play,(ferret and sheep racing in season), fantastic farm shop, two restaurants, museum and garden centre with Thyme Bistro.
+3 miles: Cannon Hall Open Farm with adventure playgrounds and soft play,(ferret and sheep racing in season), prize-winning farm shop, two restaurants, museum and garden centre with Thyme Bistro.
 One of our favourite places. cannonhallfarm.co.uk/

-3 miles: Yorkshire Sculpture Park.
+4 miles: Yorkshire Sculpture Park.
 UK’s leading open-air gallery.
 Lots inside too.
-Nice restaurant. ysp.org.uk/
+Nice restaurants for light lunches. ysp.org.uk/

 5 miles: Naylor’s Factory Shop.
 (Yorkshire Plant Pots).
 Come with an empty boot.
 Some of our customers have had to return the next week!
 Sat.-Mon.
 10am-4pm. naylorfactoryshop.co.uk/

 7 miles: Holmfirth.
 Last of the Summer Wine centre. www.holmfirth.org/